lennartj/jguru-codestyle/src/site/markdown/kotlin_js.md

     <kotlin.version>1.2.21</kotlin.version>

-## `kotlinjs.outputfile` property
+## `kotlin.js.sourceMap` property

-By default, the jGuru Codestyle Parent POM defines the kotlin compiler to emit its JavaScript code into the `target/web/${project.artifactId}_${project.version}.js`.
-If you prefer another output file, supply another value for the kotlinjs.outputfile property:

-    <kotlinjs.outputfile>target/foo/bar.js</kotlinjs.outputfile>
+Boolean variable indicating whether or not the emitted JavaScript should contain a source map.

+    <kotlin.js.sourceMap>true</kotlin.js.sourceMap>

-## `kotlinjs.modulekind` property
+## `kotlin.js.moduleKind` property

 By default, the jGuru Codestyle Parent POM defines the kotlin compiler to emit plain JavaScript modules.
-Assign the `kotlinjs.modulekind` property to another value should you desire another output.
+Assign the `kotlin.js.moduleKind` property to another value should you desire another output.
 Permitted values are:

 1. plain (default)